bekscode/potion-shop/README.md

 # Potion Shop Application
 ### Introduction
-This application was built as a final project for the Western Governor's University Java Frameworks course.
-For this task, I was provided a Spring application with a Java backend and a generic barebones HTML user interface to use in designing and developing an inventory management application.
+A demo web application that simulates an inventory management app.
+It contains a product catalog with CRUD functionality for adding, editing, and deleting individual items, as well as creating bundles with multiple items.

 ## Installation
-Open with IntelliJ or your chosen IDE with the required libraries.
+Clone the repository and open with your preferred IDE.
+Run the DemoApplication and navigate to localhost:8080.

 ## Technologies
-### Programming Language
-* Java
+* Java 17
-### Database
-* JpaRepository
+* JPA/Hibernate
-### Framework
-* Spring
+* Spring Boot
-### Interface
+* HTML/CSS with Thymeleaf templating
-* HTML
+* MySQL